hhimanshu/asanaweeklyreport/README.md

 This project is useful for people who track their productivity and use Asana as a tool of choice.

 ## Why? ##
 This goes back when I was working with [SunRun](http://www.sunrun.com).
 We were working on building [BrightPath](http://www.sunrun.com/why-sunrun/about/news/press-releases/sunrun-unveils-brightpath-first-end-end-automated-software) and were required to submit our weekly work as part of DOE grant.
 While initially I was resistant with this idea of additional work, I soon started to appreciate this approach.
-The main reasons while I still do this (even though it is not required with my current employer) are
+The main reasons I still do this (even though it is not required with my current employer) are
 - Reflect on the week and get a sense of accomplishment.
 - Feedback on what went well and what didn't
-- Identify on what could be improved
+- Identify what could be improved
 - How I am spending my time

 # Pre-requisites